Updated: Jul 12

 A beautiful example that implements the great influence of this project is the youngest woman of the Sidi Ali Ofare village, who was forced to drop out of middle-school seven years ago and left her dreams of becoming a lawyer behind.
 Fortunately, only two months after the beginning of the women’s empowerment project, she chose to go back to school with the goal of passing the baccalaureate and pursuing her dreams of becoming an advocate.

 In conclusion, these 20 amazing, rural women are prepared for a sustainable future within their community.
-This incredible example also motivated other women to join the new cooperatives and has inspired neighbouring villages to establish their own.
+This incredible example also motivated other women to join the new cooperatives and has inspired neighboring villages to establish their own.